home-assistant/addons/piper/DOCS.md

 [Listen to voice samples](https://rhasspy.github.io/piper-samples/)

-Name of the Piper voice to use, such as `en-us-ryan-low`.
+Name of the Piper voice to use, such as `en-us-lessac-low`.

 Voices are named according to the following scheme: `<language>-<name>-<quality>` The `<name>` portion comes from the dataset used to train the voice or the speaker's name if it was provided.